mototi/Leecode-practice/README.md

 ## How to Navigate the Repository
 Each problem is stored in its own folder, named after the problem title.
 Inside each folder, you will find:
-1. README.md: Contains the problem description, approach, and solution.
+1. README.md: Contains the problem description.
 2. solution.py: Contains the code for the solution.